leg100/leg100.github.io/content/en/posts/building-bubbletea-programs/intro.md

 I announced PUG on reddit and in response to a user I [provided some pointers](https://www.reddit.com/r/golang/comments/1duart8/comment/lbhwwoj/) on using Bubbletea.
 This post is a fuller exposition for anyone developing a TUI in Bubbletea.
 Much of it is informed from various issues and discussions on the Bubbletea github project, where both users and the authors have provided invaluable expertise and guidance.

-Note: please raise any errors, typos etc., as an issue on the blog's [github project](https://github.com/leg100/leg100.github.io).